-J InTouch system, activity rules, parental permission, and procedures in event of an accident or incident.
+InTouch system, activity rules, parental permission, and procedures in event of an accident or incident.
 Can you identify what the InTouch system is, and why is it important to have an effective InTouch system in place for all activities?
-Whenever any activity or event is run InTouch Factsheet FS120075 POR 9.3 within Scouting it is a requirement that an InTouch system is in place.
-This is to ensure that: • Everyone involved is aware of how communication will take place between leaders, participants and those not on the event • There are details of who is present should anything go wrong • There is a system in place in the event of an emergency Can you list the processes that are in place in case of an accident, incident or near miss when running an activity and who it should be reported to?
-Safe Scouting and what to do in an emergency (purple card) Safety Checklist for Deal with the incident directly (first aid, emergency services, medical attention).
-Leaders Inform District/County and parents/guardians using the InTouch system.
+Whenever any activity or event is run within Scouting it is a requirement that an InTouch system is in place.
+This is to ensure that: Everyone involved is aware of how communication will take place between leaders, participants and those not on the event There are details of who is present should anything go wrong There is a system in place in the event of an emergency InTouch Factsheet FS120075 POR 9.1.1 Can you list the processes that are in place in case of an accident, incident or near miss when running an activity and who it should be reported to?
+Deal with the incident directly (first aid, emergency services, medical attention).
+Inform District/County and parents/guardians using the InTouch system.
 Contact the Scout Information Centre to report if necessary and criteria for reporting.
 Record Locally.
 Follow procedures outlined on the purple card Safe Scouting and What to do in an emergency.
-Do you know where support and Line Manager guidance for running activities can be found?
-Safe Scouting and what to do in an emergency Answers may include: • Line manager (purple card) Other adults in ScoutingPurple Card Safe Scouting and What to do in an emergency Safety checklists Policy, Organisation and Rules Safety checklistsPORInformation Centre Information Centre □ miormation Centre scouts.org.uk/safety
+Do you know where support and Safe Scouting and what to do in an emergency (purple card) Safety Checklist for Leaders guidance for running activities can be found?
+Answers may include: Line manager Other adults in Scouting Purple Card Safe Scouting and What to do in an emergency Safety checklists POR Information Centre Scouts.org.uk/safety Safe Scouting and what to do in an emergency (purple card) Safety checklists Policy, Organisation and Rules Information Centre scouts.org.uk/safety